 • Rate review every 6 months for high performers

-• Supportive team culture and professional development
+• Supportive team culture and room to grow

-This job post will attract better candidates than “Lead Generation Specialist, $3/hour, must be available 24/7, fast-paced environment.”
+The rate is transparent.
+The expectations are specific.
+The path forward is clear.
+This post will attract better candidates than “Lead Generation Specialist, $3/hour, must be available 24/7.”

 What About Benefits?